Gayatri8-sys/Gayatri8-sys/README.md

 # Hi there, I'm Gayatri Gorde 👋

 ## 🎓 About Me
 I'm currently pursuing **Bachelor of Engineering in Information Technology**.
-Passionate about **Data Science, AI/ML, and Web Development**, I enjoy building projects that merge creativity with technology.
+Passionate about **Data Science, AI/ML**, I enjoy building projects that merge creativity with technology.

 ---